Turner homers, Dodgers stop Braves 4-1 in Freeman's return - NewsBreak

 TRAINER'S ROOM

-Dodgers: RHP Reyes Moronta was recalled from Triple-A Oklahoma City after Heaney was placed on the injured list.
+Dodgers: Hudson was able to walk off the field in obvious discomfort.
+He fell to the ground while attempting to react to a dribbler hit by Acuña, who reached on the infield hit. ...
+RHP Reyes Moronta was recalled from Triple-A Oklahoma City after Heaney was placed on the injured list.
 RHP Mitch White will be recalled to start Saturday night's game.
-Roberts said Heaney felt soreness in his shoulder while throwing in the bullpen Thursday and will be shut down for a few days.
-“I don't foresee it being long,” Roberts said.
+Dodgers manager Dave Roberts said Heaney felt soreness in his shoulder while throwing in the bullpen Thursday and will be shut down for a few days.
+"I don't foresee it being long," Roberts said.

 Comments / 0